tdulcet/Distributed-Computing-Scripts/google-colab/README.md

 Please note, though the [resource limits](https://research.google.com/colaboratory/faq.html#resource-limits) are at times variable, generally the free version of Colab imposes a 12-hour usage limit per notebook.
 Additionally, a user may only assign a GPU runtime to up to two notebooks at a time whereas one may run an unknown upper-bound of notebooks with the CPU runtime enabled.
-(This usage limit, the GPU runtime limit, and other usage limits are modified if one purchases a [Google Colab Pro](https://colab.research.google.com/) plan.)
+(This usage limit, the GPU runtime limit, and other usage limits are increased if one purchases a [Colab Pro or Colab Pro+](https://colab.research.google.com/signup) plan.)

 ## GPUs Offered
 Google Colab runs exclusively on Nvidia GPUs where the specific model assigned to you depends on availability.